udexon/GEISHA/README.md

 - g) As such, we have demonstrated that graph search may be used to construct relationships and the target objects of such relationship of a search subject.

+We may call this technique ___"bottom up tree traversal relationship construction"___, as the search subject can be viewed as the leaf node of a tree containing many other related objects (nodes).

 - h) Next, the search results described above is used to construct a conditional variable C1 which is used to map to an action A1.

 To illustrate, a human person may think, "if he is a cook, then I will call him when I need to employ one."